gr0mph/Heroes3-BlackIsle/README.md

-# Heroes3-BlackIsle
-An epic Heroes3 scenario with the Factory, Cove or Dungeon faction.
+# Heroes3: Black Isle - Horn of the Abyss

+Welcome to the official repository for the **Heroes3: Black Isle** scenario, designed for the **Horn of the Abyss** expansion.
+This map brings new adventures and challenges with the addition of the Factory faction.

+## Overview

+Heroes of Might and Magic III (Heroes3) is a beloved strategy game, and the Horn of the Abyss (HotA) expansion has revitalized the community with new content.
+Black Isle is a custom map designed to leverage these new features, providing an immersive and challenging experience.

-## Scenario Description
+## Features

-In the sleeping tavern, a boil is underway.
-A map found gives the exact location of a fortress built on an island, abandoned for ages.
-Four scouts left but no return since.
-Hurry, the fortress houses immeasurable treasures, and perhaps... even greater danger.
+- **Three Playable Factions**: Including the new Factory faction.
+- **Large Map Size**: Size L with basement, supporting up to 8 players (3 human and 5 computer).
+- **Unique Quests and Challenges**: Tailored quests for each faction.

-## Victory Condition
+## Installation

-Defeat all enemies
+To play the Heroes3: Black Isle map, follow these steps:
+1. Download the map from [GitHub](https://github.com/gr0mph/Heroes3-BlackIsle).
+2. Locate the file `[HotA] Black Isle.h3m` in the repository.
+3. Download the file (click on "Download raw file").
+4. Place the file into your Heroes3 maps folder.

-## Testing and Modifications
+## Updates

-The map was thoroughly tested and adjusted based on feedback to ensure a balanced and enjoyable experience.
+We continually update the map based on community feedback to ensure the best gameplay experience.
+Recent updates include:
+- Added sanctuary.
+- Reduced creature spawn rates for opponents.
+- Enhanced quest rewards.

+## Contributing

+Your contributions are welcome!
+Whether it's through feedback, suggestions, or code, we appreciate any help in making Heroes3: Black Isle even better.

+## Support

+Creating this map is a labor of love.
+If you enjoy playing it and would like to support future projects, donations are appreciated but not required.

+To donate, simply send Solana to the wallet below (even 0.01 Sol helps).
+Thank you!

+Wallet: **AYJ7Pc4zwfFheqYwyNik3n3qvQE2it9U6x9XireJcQ8c**

+## Contact

+For any questions, suggestions, or feedback, feel free to open an issue on GitHub or contact us directly.

 ![](picture/00beatrice_equipment.jpg)

-## Optional Support

-Creating this Heroes 3 scenario has been a labor of love, and I'm glad to share it with you for free.
-If you enjoy it and would like to support future projects, any donations are greatly appreciated but not required.

-To donate, simply send solana to the wallet below (even 0.01 sol).
-Thank you!

-AYJ7Pc4zwfFheqYwyNik3n3qvQE2it9U6x9XireJcQ8c

-**Your feedback is invaluable!
-Please share your thoughts and suggestions to help improve this map.**
+Enjoy your adventures in **Heroes3: Black Isle - Horn of the Abyss**!